 Step #2.
 Now, tap on Health data tab.

 Step #3.
 Next, tap on Results.

 Now, check out how many times and when you had a nosedive.

 As revealed by various tests, this feature may not be flawless as yet.
 However, if you want to have extra gear for your safety, you should keep it on.

 Thanks to the superior gyroscope and accelerometer, Series 4 and 5 is smart enough to distinguish between light and hard falls.
 And with time, it’s going to get even smarter in identifying the true tumblings.

 You might want to refer these posts as well:

 - Calorie Counter Apps for iPhone

 - Best Running Apps for iPhone

 What’s your take on this yet another life saver feature that’s arrived for the Watch?
-Do shoot your valuable thoughts and make sure to download our app as well as remain tuned with us via Facebook, Twitter never to miss our latest stories.
+Do shoot your valuable thoughts in the comment box.